MathStuff/Matrices/README.md

 Matrix.pseudoinv #Returns the pseudo inverse of the matrix

-Matrix.minor(m,n,returndet) #Returns the mth row's nth element's minor matrix's determinant, set returndet to False to get the matrix of which the determinant was calculated

 Matrix.rank #Returns the rank of the matrix

 Matrix.echelon #Returns the echelon form of the matrix